batteries-included/batteries-included/static/src/content/doc/how-it-works.md

 ---
 title: How does Batteries Included work?
 description:
-  A comprehensive explanation of the Batteries Included architecture and how it works.
+  A comprehensive overview of the Batteries Included architecture and how it works.
 tags: ['architecture']
 category: batteries